-48 killed as overcrowded bus plunges into gorge in India
+Dozens killed as overcrowded bus plunges into gorge in India

 -

-48 killed as overcrowded bus plunges into gorge in India
+Dozens killed as overcrowded bus plunges into gorge in India

 At least 48 people were killed on Sunday when an overcrowded bus plunged off a mountain road into a gorge in northern India, officials said.